-PRIORITY AREA SCP OUTCOMES SCP OUTCOMES DELIVERED AS ACTIONS ENHANCED We want to be a leader in making it safe, easy, environmentally friendly and enjoyable to get Our pedestrian and cyclist networks are well designed, connected, accessible and encourage increased use.
+PRIORITY AREA SCP OUTCOMES SCP OUTCOMES DELIVERED AS ACTIONS greatly to our inner-city community.
+We want to protect and enhance it, making best use of our natural resources for We have improved resource efficiency and waste Our urban forest/canopy is maintained and increased.
+We have improved resource efficiency and waste management.
+We have minimised our impact on the environment.
+Banks Reserve Master Plan Britannia North West Reserve Development Plan Greening Plan 2018 - 2023 Haynes Street Reserve Development Plan Public Open Space Strategy 2018 Robertson Park Development Plan Sustainable Environment Strategy 2019 - 2024 Waste Strategy 2018 - 2023 ACCESSIBLE CITY We want to be a leader in making it safe, easy, environmentally friendly and enjoyable to get around Vincent.
+Our pedestrian and cyclist networks are well designed, connected, accessible and encourage increased use.
 We have better integrated all modes of transport and increased services through the City.
-Banks Reserve Master Plan Britannia North West Reserve Development Plan Greening Plan 2018 - 2023 Haynes Street Reserve Development Plan Public Open Space Strategy 2018 Robertson Park Development Plan Sustainable Environment Strategy 2019 - 2024 Waste Strategy 2018 - 2023 ACCESSIBLE CITY Accessible City Strategy 2020 - 2030 Precinct Parking Management Plan Car Parking Strategy Access and Inclusion Plan 2022 - 2027 CONNECTED AND HEALTHY COMMUNITY We are diverse, welcoming and engaged community.
+We have embraced emerging transport technologies.
+Accessible City Strategy 2020 - 2030 Precinct Parking Management Plan Car Parking Strategy Access and Inclusion Plan 2022 - 2027 CONNECTED AND HEALTHY COMMUNITY We are diverse, welcoming and engaged community.
 We want to celebrate what makes us unique and connect with those around us to enhance our quality of life.
 We have enhanced opportunities for our community to build relationships and connections with each other and the City.
 Our many cultures are celebrated.
 We recognise, engage and partner with the Whadjuk Noongar people and culture.
 Our community facilities and spaces are well-known and well-used.
 We are an inclusive, accessible and equitable City for all.
 We protect, improve and promote public health and wellbeing within Vincent.
 Closed Circuit Television CCTV Strategy 2013 Community and Stakeholder Engagement Strategy Public Health Plan 2020 - 2025 Reconciliation Action Plan 2022 - 2024 Innovate Safer Vincent Plan 2019 - 2022 Vincent Communications Plan 2021 - 2023 Youth Action Plan 2020 - 2026